 Puppy Bandana Materials

-- 1/4 yard fabric, or scraps.
+- 1/4 yard fabric, fat quarters or fabric scraps.
+Hit the fabric store or use extra fabric from other sewing projects.
 This bandana is reversible, so choose 2 different fabrics.
+I’m using cotton fabric but you can also use other woven fabrics such as flannel or lawn.
+Any light or medium weight fabric will work.
 Fabrics shown in this post are listed below:

 - Lightweight fusible interfacing